 You may want to also check this post on how to Disable DPI virtualization or Lower the overall Windows DPI setting system-wide to resolve such issues.

-Additional readings to help issue of blurry fonts:
+Additional readings to help the issue of blurry fonts:

 - There are some additional steps you may want to take if you find that Web fonts appear blurry in Internet Explorer.

 - To fix the issue of Blurry Fonts in Windows 10.